SonarSoftwareInc/dhcp_batcher/README.md

 Once this is done, install [Composer](https://getcomposer.org) and run `composer install` inside the `dhcp_batcher` directory.

+You will need to setup cron to run the Sonar scheduler.
+Check out the `sonar_scheduler` file in the `conf` directory for an example file that could be placed in `/etc/cron.d` or wherever is appropriate for your OS.

 Finally, run the following commands:

 * /usr/bin/php /usr/share/dhcp_batcher/artisan migrate --force